 Everyone has mental health, and sometimes we need help to keep ourselves emotionally fit.
-To support our young people, we firmly

-Wave 3, our indicated offer, where we work with outside agencies to ensure students who have a diagnosed or high-risk need get the support they need.
+To support our young people, we firmly believe in a three-wave intervention that mirrors our SEND provision.
+Wave one is our universal offer of workshops, curriculum-based learning to improve mental health literacy, mental health mentor training and developing increased awareness of the term mental wellbeing: this is offered to all students regardless of any risk.
+Wave 2 is our selective offer that is described below, and it delivered in the form of interventions in our Oasis centre.
+Finally Wave 3, our indicated offer, where we work with outside agencies to ensure students who have a diagnosed or high-risk need get the support they need.